 If you want to transfer hundreds or thousands of photos, AirDrop does not seem to be a good way.
 You need to split it into multiple transfers to ensure that all photos are successfully transferred.
 The fact is that AirDrop is not the only way to transfer photos.
 You can try one of the below methods to transfer multiple photos at once.

-AOMEI MBackupper is one professional iOS data backup & transfer tool that can help users transfer photos, videos, songs, and more from iPhone to iPhone/iPad, iPhone to computer and vice versa.
+If you have a computer at hand, you may the desktop app of AOMEI MBackupper to help you transfer photos via UBS cable.
+It can help you transfer photos, videos, songs, and more from iPhone to iPhone/iPad, iPhone to computer and vice versa.

 Take transferring photos from iPhone to computer as an example: